Warlord64/Warlord64/README.md

 ### Hi there 👋

-🔭 I’m currently working on: weather app(SKY-PEEKER)
+🔭 I’m currently working on: 30 day web development challenge.

 📫 How to reach me: `Warlord#6118` on Discord.